 When it comes to small business, growth can take you to unexpected places.
 Sometimes the progression of one business leads to an entirely new venture.
 In fact, in the U.S. alone, 26% of small business owners are running more than one company, according to a recent survey.
 As the owner of the brick-and-mortar Ink & Dagger Tattoo Shop, and an e-commerce store known as Tattoo Smart, Russ Abbott knows what it’s like to hold down two different forts.
-Russ invited the What’s in Store crew out to his shop in metro Atlanta to learn how he’s using Mailchimp tools—including analytics, automation, and personalization—to keep Ink & Dagger running smoothly, while simultaneously growing the Tattoo Smart brand.
+Russ invited the What’s in Store crew out to his shop in metro Atlanta to learn how he’s using Mailchimp tools—including marketing analytics, automation, and personalization—to keep Ink & Dagger running smoothly, while simultaneously growing the Tattoo Smart brand.

 1 Man, 2 Hustles